Information Package / Course Catalogue

 Week 8 - Theoretical

-Discussion of the plays (Mid term examination)
+Discussion of the short stories (Mid term examination)

 Week 9 - Theoretical